 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Since they can be installed directly onto the window frame and are super damage-resistant, shutters are a great solution for French doors.
 Their timeless style and energy-efficiency are added benefits for your French door.

-Octagon-shaped windows are some of the most interesting and visually striking windows there are in Austin homes.
+Octagon-shaped windows are some of the most interesting and visually striking windows we see in Austin homes.
 With their unique geometry, homeowners would be remiss to cover them up with a standard shaped window treatment like curtains or blinds.
 Rather, go with a window treatment that’s able to be customized to the window’s unique shape so you can always get the benefits of your octagonal window.

 The Sunburst recommendation for octagonal window treatments: Plantation shutters and window film.
 Shutters are custom manufactured to fit seamlessly within an octagon frame, keeping its unique shape and style.
 Likewise, window film adheres directly to the glass, keeping the awesome shape of your octagon window on full display.

 Angled or rake windows are popping up a lot more in contemporary home design.
-A problem with rake window treatments, like with octagonal windows, is finding one that matches your unique window geometry.
-Bear in mind as well that many angled windows are in harder-to-reach spots, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to open and shut often is typically best for rake windows.
+A problem with rake window treatments, similar to octagonal windows, is finding one that matches your unique window geometry.
+Bear in mind as well that many angled windows are in harder-to-reach places, such as where the ceiling meets the wall at a corner, so a window treatment that you won’t need to open and shut often is typically best for rake windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the exact angles and shape of your angled windows, but plantation shutters can typically be set at a single, perfect angle so you won’t need to readjust them - perfect for windows that are hard to reach.